 Fever Smart can also be helpful for healthcare professionals to keep watch of their post-operative patients or to monitor critical patients with the possibility of sudden high fevers, so treatments can be administered quickly.
 The team is releasing an Android app for Fever Smart soon.

 More Smart Health Gadgets here.

-Some of us like to work with pen and paper, but it’s quite a work to convert your hand-written stuff to digital platform.
+Some of us like to work with pen and paper, but it’s quite a work to convert your hand-written stuff to a digital platform.
 With the Livescribe Smartpen, you can sketch, doodle, draw, write notes or plot novels on a piece of paper, then have all your scribbles transferred to digital form via Bluetooth or via the pen’s built-in memory.

-With the Smartpen, you can share your writing through social networks, sync your files with Dropbox or Evernote across multiple platforms.
+With the Smartpen, you can share your writing through social networks, and sync your files with Dropbox or Evernote across multiple platforms.
 The software will convert your handwriting to editable text, enhancing readability.

 Bolt is a smart bulb which illuminates your room with a variety of colors through a single bulb.
 Its efficient LED technology gives it a 20-year usability life (3 hours a day, 7 days a week) with a two-year warranty.